Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Research Project: | Improving the Management of Bloodstream Infections with Machine Learning |

-Bloodstream infection (BSI) is a life-threatening condition that causes significant morbidity and mortality.
-Despite the advance in antimicrobial therapy, the attributable mortality for bacteraemia and fungaemia remained as high as 12%.
-Recovery of microbial organisms in blood can represent simple uncomplicated infections, or complicated infections that affect organ systems.
-Comprehensive investigation for all BSI patients for complications is unnecessary, costly, and not without harm.
-Project Objective Students enrolled in the course will learn the basics of blood stream infections.
+Project Description: | Students enrolled in the course will learn the basics of blood stream infections.
 They will learn the important organisms responsible for blood stream infections and the clinical features.
 They will learn the basics as well as novel laboratory methods to diagnose bloodstream infections.
-Finally, they will learn to utilize machine learning in stratifying risk and giving accurate prognostic information for BSI patients Learning Outcome
+Finally, they will learn to utilize machine learning in stratifying risk and giving accurate prognostic information for BSI patients

 CUHK Supervisor: | Prof. Wan Yi CHAN |

-CUHK Supervisor: | Dr. Sze Yin Agnes LEUNG |
+CUHK Supervisor: | Prof. Sze Yin Agnes LEUNG |

-Research Project: | Food Immunotherapy for Food-allergic Children |
+Research Project (1): | Exploring Food Immunotherapy in Pediatric Allergies |

-Local food-induced anaphylaxis admission rates similarly reflected a rising trend of food allergy burden in Hong Kong.
-Food allergies can persist for life but there are currently limited treatment options for food allergies.
-The mainstay of treatment lies on avoidance of the index food and prompt treatment of allergic symptoms upon accidental exposure.
-Hence, the quality of life (QoL) of patients and families is significantly impacted consequent to the need for constant vigilance.
-Overall, food allergy is a chronic illness that poses substantial burden to the healthcare system and to our patients, both physically and psychologically.
+Additionally, students will engage in laboratory techniques integral to immunology research, including clinical specimen handling, PBMC (Peripheral Blood Mononuclear Cell) cryopreservation, and running ImmunoCAP assays for specific IgE measurement.
+Our program also involves participating in double-blind, placebo-controlled clinical trials, providing invaluable insight into rigorous clinical research methodologies.
+This program is ideal for students eager to explore clinical research, gain foundational immunology knowledge, and experience working with children.
+Join us for a lifelong learning experience that will equip you with skills and insights into pediatric allergy management, clinical immunotherapy, and lab-based research in immunology.
 Allergy CUHK is dedicated in the development of novel therapeutic options for food-allergic patients.
 Our team has been offering precision diagnosis for seafood allergy and also commenced Hong Kong’s first randomized controlled trial on food immunotherapy, including immunotherapy for peanut, fish, treenut, wheat and shrimp.
 Our aim is to provide safe and effective treatment options for food-allergic patients, improving their health-related quality of life by reducing the rate of adverse reactions during OIT, and alleviating the constant fear of accidental food allergen ingestion and the overall risk of potentially life-threatening allergic reactions.
 Such as approach to food allergy management.
 SURP students are invited to join CU Allergy in gaining first-hand experience on how the allergy team interacts with patients, provides immunotherapy, and addresses patients’ needs.
 They can engage in allergy-specific procedures, patient assessment, and communication with children and their families.
 Most importantly, they will be able to experience how a research team runs a clinical trial and get the opportunity to analyze and present research data. |

 CUHK Supervisor: | Dr. Ngan Yin Rachel CHAN |

-Research Project (2): | Smartphone-based Mood-enhanced Sleep Intervention for Adolescents at Risk of Depression |
+Research Project (1): | Smartphone-Based Mood-Enhanced Sleep Intervention for Adolescents at Risk of Depression |

 Project Description: | Insomnia and depression are common and highly comorbid.
 Evidence shows that 35-47% of individuals with sleep disturbance having clinically significant depression and 60-84% of people with MDD reported sleep complaints.
 In addition, adolescents with insomnia are at 4-5 times greater risk for experiencing depression, and those with depression are also at 2-3 times greater risk for developing insomnia.
 In particular, adolescent concurrently experiencing sleep and mood problems are typically at a higher risk of adverse health outcomes.
 This particular group is usually much more difficult to treat, with a poorer prognosis, suggesting that this group maybe in particular need for effective treatment.

-This study aims to further examine the efficacy of mood-enhanced sleep intervention to address the specific need of mood components in the adolescent population using digital format. |
+This study aims to further examine the efficacy of mood-enhanced sleep intervention to address the specific need of mood components in the adolescent population using digital format.
+Students involved in this project will be assisted in data collection, development and delivery of digital intervention, data analysis.
+Proficiency in English is required and knowledge in Chinese is preferred. |

 CUHK Supervisor: | Dr. Man Ho LI |

-Research Project (2): | Evaluation of the Performance of ChatGPT in Sleep Health Education |
+Research Project (2): | Evaluating the Impact of Generative AI on Mental Health Education |

 CUHK Supervisor: | Prof. Junjie HUANG |

-Research Project (1): | Cancer Burden in Low- & Middle-income Countries |
+Research Project (1): | Cancer Burden in Low- & Middle-Income Countries |

 Project Description: | Cancer is one of the leading causes of death globally.
 This project aims to evaluate the burden of cancer in low- and middle-income countries using publicly available databases.
 Students participating in this project will learn how to collect data, generate descriptive results, perform minimal statistical analysis, and interpret the results in the format of a presentation or report using global databases with the team.
 The applicants do not necessarily need to be from low- & middle-income countries.
-Students who are interested in global health or non-communicable diseases are welcome to apply.
-They should have a good command of both speaking and written English (Chinese not required).
+Students interested in global health or non-communicable diseases are welcome to apply.
+They should have a good command of spoken and written English (Chinese is not required).
 Experience in academic writing would be an advantage.
 Filed works will not be required.
-The students will have a chance of journal and conference publications, which may benefit their CV for future studies.
+The students will have a chance of co-authoring journal and conference publications, which may benefit their CV for future studies. |

 |